MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-II-National-Institute-Standards-Technology-Department-Commerce/subchapter-B-Standard-Reference-Materials/part-230-Standard-Reference-Materials/subpart-C-Description-Services-List-Fees/section-230.7.md

 (b) SP 260 describes the SRM's that are available and states the procedure for ordering the materials.
 SP 260 is available at the following places:

-Superintendent of Documents, Government Printing Office, Washington, DC 20402.Office of Standard Reference Materials, National Institute of Standards & Technology, Washington, DC 20234.
+Superintendent of Documents, Government Printing Office, Washington, DC 20402.
+Office of Standard Reference Materials, National Institute of Standards & Technology, Washington, DC 20234.

 (c) Supplements are issued when needed to reflect additions, deletions, and corrections to SP 260, and to list fees charged for the SRM's.
 Supplements are available from the Office of Standard Reference Materials, National Institute of Standards & Technology, Washington, DC 20234.